-The FIT scheme closed to new applicants from 1 April 2019, with some exceptions.
+The FIT scheme closed to new applications from 1 April 2019.

 The closure of the scheme doesn’t affect installations which are already accredited.
 FIT support is payable for the installation’s eligibility period (typically 20 years) and tariffs are adjusted annually by the Retail Price Index (RPI).

 Generator obligations under their ‘statement of FIT terms’ (the terms and conditions they agreed with your FIT licensee) will continue for the duration of the eligibility period.
 This includes the obligation to inform their FIT licensee about changes including the: